 to the Continuum Hypothesis.

-Listed as the most important mathematical challenge of the 1800's, In2infinity sheds new light on the answer, disproving the present solution, and opening the doors for a whole new maths of infinity.
+Listed as the most important mathematical challenge of the 1900s, In2infinity sheds new light on the answer, disproving the present solution, and opening the doors for a whole new math of infinity.

 Explore our theory